Independence times for iid sequences, random walks and L\'evy processes: Introduction

-This study falls into the more general context of birth, death, splitting and conditional independence times of Markov processes, together with their associated path decompositions.
-The literature in this area is considerable: \cite[Chapter~12]{chung} \cite[Section III.9]{syski} \cite{pittenger,pittenger-sharpe,meyer,millar,jacobsen,pittenger-birth,pittenger-shih,jacobsen-solo,jacobsen-coterminal,getoor-sharpe-cooptional,sharpe-getoor} is an incomplete list.
-In particular, and as it relates more specifically to our investigation of independence times, random times $\tau$ of a (temporally homogeneous) Markov process $Z$ have been studied, for which --- speaking somewhat loosely, but giving the correct flavor --- the $\tau$-future of $Z$ is independent of the history up to $\tau$, conditionally on the $\tau$-present.
-It is natural to call such $\tau$ conditional independence times for $Z$.
-Then in discrete time, with $Z$ being assumed valued in a countable state space $J$, and defined on the canonical space of $J$-valued sequences, \cite{jacobsen} gives a set-theoretic characterization of conditional independence times \cite[Lemma~3.12]{jacobsen} (with the $\tau$-present being $Z_\tau$, the $\tau$-future being $Z_{\tau+\cdot}$ and the $\tau$-past being the $\sigma$-field generated by $W_\tau$ with $W$ adapted).
-In continuous time (once the notions of the `$\tau$-present', `$\tau$-past' and `independence given $\tau$-present' have been given a precise meaning) \cite{getoor-sharpe-cooptional,sharpe-getoor} provide several sufficient conditions for a random time to be a conditional independence time.
+In particular, and as most closely related to our investigation of independence times, random times $\tau$ of a (temporally homogeneous) Markov process $Z$ have been studied, for which --- speaking somewhat loosely, but giving the correct flavor --- the future of $Z$ after $\tau$ is independent of the history up to $\tau$, conditionally on the $\tau$-present.
+Let us agree to call such $\tau$ conditional independence times for $Z$.
+Then in discrete time, assuming $Z$ is valued in a countable state space $J$, and defined on the canonical space of $J$-valued sequences, \cite{jacobsen} gives a set-theoretic characterization of conditional independence times \cite[Lemma~3.12]{jacobsen} (with the $\tau$-present being $Z_\tau$, the $\tau$-future being $Z_{\tau+\cdot}$ and the $\tau$-past being the $\sigma$-field generated by $W_\tau$ with $W$ adapted).
+In continuous time (once the notions of the `$\tau$-present' and `$\tau$-past' have been given a precise meaning) \cite{getoor-sharpe-cooptional,sharpe-getoor} provide several sufficient conditions for a random time to be a conditional independence time.